Twilight (Star Trek: Enterprise): Plot

 While rescuing Sub-Commander T'Pol from a spatial anomaly, Captain Archer is infected by subspace parasites in his cerebral cortex, resulting in anterograde amnesia.
 His condition prevents him from forming new long-term memories.
 This allows him to remember everything prior to the accident, but any new memories fade within a few hours.
 It soon becomes clear that Archer is not fit for duty, and he is subsequently relieved of his command.
 T'Pol is granted a field commission to Captain, but the mission fails and Earth, alongside every other human colony, is destroyed by the Xindi weapon.
 The few surviving humans form a convoy, led by the Enterprise, which travels to the planet Ceti Alpha V.

 Twelve years pass and Archer, still plagued by memory loss, lives with T'Pol in a house on the colony.
 She has given up her career to care for him.
-They are visited by Doctor Phlox, who eventually engineers a cure.
+They are visited by Doctor Phlox, who has finally engineered a cure after years of research.
 He also discovers that when the subspace radiation treatments kill one of the parasite clusters in Archer's brain, it also vanishes from every other previous medical scan – as if the parasite had never existed.
-Therefore, since Archer will never have been infected, he would have remained Captain and possibly prevented the chain of events that led to Earth's destruction but Tucker does not care despite being told that it is Doctor Phlox that the Xindi are concerned about and Captain Tucker prioritizes his resources away from resetting the timeline and prefers combat tactics which fail.
+Therefore, since Archer will never have been infected, he would have remained Captain and possibly prevented the chain of events that led to Earth's destruction.